The Install

 Click on the Install Destination label and then immediately click

-at the top of the next window.
+Done at the top of the next window.
 Everything in this part of the install wizard has been set for us because of earlier selections we made when setting up the VM space.

 You'll now notice that the Install Destination section no longer contains the warning that was previously there.
 Now you can click on

-Begin Install
+Begin Install.

 The install will begin, but there are still two more steps we need to take.
 The next window will give us the opportunity to set the root password and to add an additional account.
 Lets do both now.